St-vn/scripting-tips/index.md

 - If you've written some code, it's a good idea to receive feedback from an outer perspective to further improve it.

 - Receiving feedback is great because you can learn something new or discover mishaps.

-## DRY(Don't Repeat Yourself)
-- Declare a variable for something that you're using multiple times, use loops and functions for repeated tasks, don't use a hundred scripts and use modules to handle the tasks instead.

-## Simplify your code
-- Keep your code simple and tidy, no need to make your code more complex than needed.

-## Comments
-- Using comments can help make your code more readable, or the opposite.
-You'll almost never need to use comments if you're working alone.
-But if you do, then you should make them as explicit as possible.